kac123451/Fire-Incident-Analysis_Humberside/README.md

 # Fire-Incident-Analysis_Humberside

-###In this analysis we will trying to answer these questions:

 - ***Causes of Fire - What are the primary causes of fire incidents in the community?***
 - ***Temporal Patterns - Are there specific days or times of the week when fire incidents are more likely to occur?***